ForestAdmin/agent-nodejs/docs/datasources/README.md

 In this example, we import a all tables from a PostgreSQL database into Forest Admin.

-Take note that data sources are defined in independant NPM packages (here `@forestadmin/datasource-sql`).
+Take note that data sources are defined in independent NPM packages (here `@forestadmin/datasource-sql`).

 ```javascript
 const { createAgent } = require('@forestadmin/agent');